 There's an overview, install guide and hardware guide along with the source on GitHub. https://github.com/n0bel/PiClock/blob/master/Documentation/Overview.md

-I try to answer questions either here or on github, or facebook or reddit.
+I try to answer questions mostly on github, open new issues here: https://github.com/n0bel/PiClock/issues.

 I've made several PiClocks for friends and family.
 A few friends have made their own as well.